ClemensBasler/useful-commands/README.md

-### useful-linuxcommands
-Just an Readme with useful linuxcommands
+### Just my notebook for useful commands

-<b> removing an folder with every file in there </b>

-rm -rf mydir
+Switch between the branches!